 Table 1.
-Proposed first-order indices for marsh health in Suffolk County.
+Proposed first-order indices for marsh health in Suffolk County

-One means of determining the health of various kinds of salt marshes is to determine their long-term history.
-This can be done by examining aerial photographs and historical descriptions.
-It can also be addressed by looking at long-term vegetation patterns across the marsh, and determining when and how these patterns have changed.
+Health Indicator Good Condition Alert Status Marsh stability Net loss of vegetated wetland <1% per year Net loss of vegetated wetland >3% per year Plant health (for S. alterniflora only - health of the high marsh presumably threatened by Phragmites invasion rather than vegetation loss as in the low marsh) <5% of vegetated marsh with stem densities below 100/m 2 >10% of vegetated marsh with stem densities below 100/m2 or or total below-ground biomass from 0-20 cm >3000 g/m 2 total below-ground biomass from 0-20 cm <1500 g/m 2 Invasive species <30% Phragmites spp. >50% Phragmites spp.
+Resident finfish Killifish group represented in most or all suitable habitats Killifish group absent from >30% of suitable habitats Species of Interest (e.g., marsh sparrows, terrapins, forb plants, others) Stable population or consistent use of marsh by species of special State or Federal status No species of concern present or viable Temporal trends Selected indicator does not trend negatively in 3 or more consecutive years Selected indicator trends negatively in 3 or more consecutive years can also be addressed by looking at long-term vegetation patterns across the marsh, and determining when and how these patterns have changed.
 Research supported by the Long-Term Plan has developed a novel means of analyzing photographs of Dutch corings across marsh transects to generate such information.
 This can be done very rigorously, using radiometric dating techniques on a few selected cores to establish marsh specific sediment accumulation rates, or more informally by assuming that, as with apparently all Long Island marshes, sediment is accumulating at or close to sea level rise rates.
 The determination of stable or changeable vegetation regimes does not rely on the absolute dating of changes, in any case.
 It should be noted that developing an accurate history for a marsh is not always simple or easy.
-Minimal data collections include: